learn-co-curriculum/rails-form_for-on-edit-readme/README.md

 <%= form_for(@post) do |f| %>
 ```

-The `|f|` is an iterator variable that we can use on the new form object that will allow us to dynamically assign form field elements to each of the `post` data attributes, along with autofilling the values for each field.
+The `|f|` is an iterator variable that we can use on the new form object that will allow us to dynamically assign form field elements to each of the `post` data attributes, along with auto filling the values for each field.
 We get this `ActionView` functionality because we're using the `form_form` method and that gives us access to the `FormBuilder` module in Rails ([Documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html)).
 Inside of the form we can now refactor the fields:

 ```ERB
 <label>Post title:</label><br>